Tasmanian Aboriginal history, collections, and access

 Records of Tasmanian Aboriginal people and life in our collections

-The Tasmanian Archives and State Library of Tasmania collections include government records and publications about Tasmanian Aboriginal people which were created in the context of government policies, decisions, societal beliefs, and actions that had major impact on Tasmanian Aboriginal families and communities.
+The State Library and Archives of Tasmania collections include government records and publications about Tasmanian Aboriginal people which were created in the context of government policies, decisions, societal beliefs, and actions that had major impact on Tasmanian Aboriginal families and communities.

 While a lot of this content does not reflect current understanding, it is provided in historical context as an important record of Tasmanian history.

-We have a significant number of records and publications within the State Library of Tasmania and Tasmanian Archives collections that can be used for research purposes.
+We have a significant number of records and publications within the State Library and Archives of Tasmania collections that can be used for research purposes.
 View our comprehensive research guide for more details.

 These sources can contain confronting information about the lives and experiences of Tasmanian Aboriginal people since colonisation.
 Material in these collections also contains the names, voices and images of Tasmanian Aboriginal people who have died, as well as other culturally sensitive content.